Fermitech-Softworks/Erre2/README.md

    [Service]
    Type=exec
    User=erre2
+   Group=erre2
+   # Replace with the directory where you cloned the repository
+   WorkingDirectory=/opt/erre2
-   WorkingDirectory=/opt/erre2  # Replace with the directory where you cloned the repository ExecStart=/opt/erre2/venv/bin/gunicorn -b 127.0.0.1:30002 erre2.__main__:reverse_proxy_app  # Replace with the directory where you cloned the repository
+   # Replace with the directory where you cloned the repository
+   ExecStart=/opt/erre2/venv/bin/gunicorn -b 127.0.0.1:30002 erre2.__main__:reverse_proxy_app

    [Install]
    WantedBy=multi-user.target